CharleneMcKeown/DevOps-and-Containers/README.md

 We will be using the Azure CLI and Azure Cloud Shell throughout this lab to create and manage our resources.
 Azure Cloud Shell is an interactive, browser-accessible shell which provides the flexibility of choosing the shell experience that best suits the way you work.
 If it is the first time that you request cloudshell, you'll need to create a storage account and mount a fileshare storage, in this case you can click 'Create storage'.
 To know more about Azure Cloud Shell please refer to [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-gb/azure/cloud-shell/overview).

-1. Navigate to the Azure Portal and click on the 'Cloud Shell' icon (on the top right panel of the portal) and select 'Bash (Linux)'
+1. Navigate to the Azure Portal and click on the Cloud Shell icon (>_ on the top right panel of the portal) and select 'Bash (Linux)'

 <img src="screenshots/cloudshell.PNG" alt="Cloud Shell" width="600px"/>